FluBBaOfWard/WSCpuTest/README.md

 The program will go through all the tests and then write "Ok".
 If run in an emulator and it doesn't emulate the WonderSwan CPU correctly, the program will stop at the first failure and print out intput value/flags and  expected value/flags (and exception for division).
 Press A to try the next value or B to try the next test.
-Now you can use the X1-X4 to navigate the menus, A to select an option, B to go back.
+You use the X1-X4 to navigate the menus, A to select an option, B to go back.

 ## Building